Understanding the Influence of Motivation on Requirements Engineering-related Activities: Research Methodology

-In the analysis stage, qualitative data was analysed by the first author and shared among the rest of the authors to discuss each step followed and identify the best ways to present the findings.
-This process was applied to the entire data set, and this way, all the conditions, strategies, and consequences were identified.
+Altogether, we collected data from 21 software practitioners.
+All the interviews were conducted online via Zoom, and were audio recorded.
+As depicted in both stages (section \ref{Design} and \ref{analysis}), the data collection and analysis were iterative, where we conducted 15 interviews in the first stage and six in the advanced stage (Table \ref{TABLE: Interview participants' demographics}).
+The qualitative data was analysed by the first author and shared among the rest of the authors to discuss each step followed and identify the best ways to present the findings.
+This process was applied to the entire data set, and this way, all the conditions, strategies, and consequences were identified (section \ref{Findings}).
 Over the course of the study, the team held several discussion rounds to finalize the identified concepts and categories based on the qualitative data and contributed to presenting the findings.
-The analysis led to the development of a theoretical framework presented in figure \ref{Theory} that has been derived using the STGT approach \cite{RN1609}.
-To present all our findings that comprise the overall framework, we used Strauss and Corbin's coding paradigm model.
-This is best suited for structuring our theoretical framework as it provides a general approach for analysing relationships between the categories and concepts \cite{strauss1990basics}.
+The analysis gave rise to the theory of how motivation influences RE-related activities presented in Figure \ref{Theory}.

-\section{\textbf{Findings}}
+\section{Findings}

-We present our preliminary theoretical framework on \textbf{the influence of motivation on RE-related tasks}.
-Figure \ref{Theory} summarises this theoretical framework based on the analysis of the key findings from our interview study.
-We found how the motivation of software practitioners impacts RE-related activities within contexts, such as the country and domains that they are working on.
-We found a set of causal and intervening conditions that can give rise to or mediate the influence of motivation on RE-related activities.
-We also found a set of strategies applied by software practitioners to mitigate the demotivating situations when involved in RE-related activities, which result in a set of consequences.
+We present our theory of \textbf{the influence of motivation on RE-related activities}.
+Figure \ref{Theory} summarises it based on the analysis of the key findings from our interview study using STGT approach.
+We found how software practitioners' contexts along with a set of causal and intervening conditions can give rise to or mediate the influence of motivation on RE-related activities.
+We also found a set of strategies applied by software practitioners to mitigate the demotivating situations when involved in RE, which result in a set of consequences.
 In the following sections, we describe each part of this theory -- Phenomenon (Influence of Motivation on RE-related activities); Context; Causal Conditions; Intervening Conditions; Strategies; and Consequences.